KHANDLE-STAR-LA90/KHANDLE-STAR-LA90/README.md

   2. Update the coding language table in the README!

-## Found an issue/have a question on some uploaded code?
+## Found an issue/have a question on some uploaded code or documentation?
-* File an "issue" and the author of the code will be notified directly!
+File an "issue" and the author of the code will be notified directly!
 Have a back-and-forth on GitHub until the author marks the issue officially resolved.

+To file an issue for code...

+  1. Click on the script you have a question about

+  2. Within the script, click on the line number (or drag to highlight many lines) to specify which portion of the code you have questions on

+  3. Click the ... icon and choose "Reference in new issue"

+  4. Write up your question or comments

+  5. Optional:  Assign the issue.
+The original contributer will get a notification about the issue filed, but you can add other assignees to the issue if you'd like so that they get notified as well.

+  6. Have a back and forth conversation until the issue is resolved and "closed"

+To comment on a markdown file...

 ## New to Github?
 These links might help, but remember that if you're just here to use code, you can copy-and-paste directly from here: